openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 2*, *L2*, *link layer* and *data link layer*.

-In an Ethernet network, the hosts connected to the network communicate by exchanging *frames*, which is the Ethernet terminology for packets.
+In an Ethernet network, the hosts connected to the network communicate by exchanging *frames*.
 Every host on an Ethernet network is uniquely identified by an address called the media access control (MAC) address.
 In particular, in an OpenStack environment, every virtual machine instance has a unique MAC address, which is different from the MAC address of the compute host.
 A MAC address has 48 bits and is typically represented as a hexadecimal string, such as ``08:00:27:b9:88:74``.
 The MAC address is hard-coded into the NIC by the manufacturer, although modern NICs allow you to change the MAC address programatically.
 In Linux, you can